Volunteer

 What you’ll learn

-You will learn about community relations, traditions, and customs of rural Japan, what farming without chemical fertilisers, pesticides, and herbicides entails, live in and work on traditional Japanese architecture, and enjoy the company of curious goats and chickens.
+You will learn about community relations, traditions, and customs of rural Japan, what farming without chemical fertilisers, pesticides, and herbicides entails, and enjoy the company of curious goats and chickens.

 What’s provided